 Depicting a tiger roaring could be a show of strength and power.
 The mouth opened, exposing the jaws and teeth, can also be a reminder to be wary of others or could be a warning for those who mean harm to stay away.
 This majestic big cat is respected and feared, and how you design it can make a subtle statement about your thoughts on the animal.
 And on life in general.
 There are many interpretations of what a roaring tiger means, and the image makes for a statement piece.

 12. Sabertoothed Tiger Tattoo

 The saber-toothed tiger has long been extinct, but this prehistoric mammal is associated with power.
 Despite being named tiger, it was not a tiger, but it is not hard to see why someone would be drawn to a design of this mighty beast, and your design can be a way to instill fear in others.
-It could also serve as a reminder to remain strong and determined, no matter what life throws at you.
+It could also remind you to remain strong and determined, no matter what life throws at you.
 Or to stay true to yourself and fight for what is important in your life.
-There are various interpretations and ways to create your design; some opt for a realistic portrayal of what this animal would have looked at, others choose to add large teeth to a modern-day tiger.
+There are various interpretations and ways to create your design; some opt for a realistic portrayal of what this animal would have looked at, while others choose to add large teeth to a modern-day tiger.

 13. Small Tiger Tattoo

 Your tiger design does not have to be big to make a statement, and small inkings are just as appealing.
 Small tattoos are great for many reasons, including that you are not limited in terms of placement, letting you get inked anywhere on the body, from the wrist to behind the ear.
 Most of these designs focus on the outline and have very little detail, making them faster to complete and often cheaper.
 Smaller ink is also more versatile as it can be covered up easily.
 This is a wonderful choice for both men and women and fantastic whether your first tattoo or your tenth.